 It’s easy to take common foods and herbs for granted.
 The row of multicolored chili peppers are a good example.
 Europe didn’t know about many foods.
-Tomatoes, potatoes and chilis were unknown.
+Tomatoes, potatoes and chili were unknown.
 In fact, tomatoes were considered poisonous when first introduced.
-I could imagine viewing peppers in that light…
+I couldn’t imagine viewing peppers in that light…

 This herb was and is used to treat many female complaints.
 It’s most often used now for menopause but traditional use suggests it during childbirth.
 I don’t agree with that use, as it could be unsafe for the child.
 There are enough hormones involved without adding more to the mix.